CatalogueOfLife/general/MODEL.md

 The main entities represented in the Catalogue of Life and a clarification of their semantics.
 The entities are used to establish an API primarily and the actual storage model might differ.

+## Exchange format
+This model will be mapped to a modified exchange format based on the previous i4Life "Checklist exhcange format", see [exchange format specs](EXCHANGE-FORMAT.md).

 # Nomenclature
 ## Name
 A scientific name is a surprisingly ambigous term.